-Building resilience at household/community level [for] and economic challenges... e.g. manaaina special needs and we travel to finances, living well on less, Joondalup for our schooling and growing food at home, cooking healthy / low cost food, minimising water, power and transport costs, sharing practical skills etc.'
+'Building resilience at household/community level [for] and economic e.g. manaaina Joondalup for our schooling and growing food at home, cooking healthy / low cost food, minimising water, power and transport costs, sharing practical skills etc.'

 People living in the City are engaged in lifelong learning